happyfish100/fastkengine/README.md

   the charset is UTF-8.

-  multi questions correspond to one answer, question matchs success when all requred keywords of a question are matched.
+  multi questions correspond to one answer, question matchs success when all required keywords of a question are matched.

   you should segment Chinese words manually.

-  the conditions like "key1=value1 key2=value2" in the answer is optional, eg. [[answer]] for no additional condition.
+  the conditions like "key1=value1 key2=value2" in the answer is optional, eg. [[answer]] for no additional condition. the key and value can be quoted with double or single quotation marks. eg. [[answer uname="Linux"]]

   the answer is composite when [[answer ...]] occurs many times after one [[question]].

   question keywords:
-    * with a pipe line (|) for match any one of the keywords, eg. core-dump location | position
+    * with a pipe line (|) for match any one of the keywords, eg.
+      (core dump) location|position
+      core-dump (location | position)

+      hint: the second question use round brackets to ignore spaces with pipe line (|)

     * keywords quoted within  [ and ] are optional keywords, [...] must be
-      the last part of the question. eg. file size descending [list|show]
+      the last part of the question. eg. file size descending [list | show]

-    * the English words with a minus sign (-) for a whole, eg. "core-dump" matchs "core dump", "coredump" and "core-dump", but NOT match "dump core".
+    * multi English words as a matching keyword when:
+        I.  minus sign (-) between multi words, such as core-dump, out-of-memory II. quoted with round brackets, such as (core dump), (out of memory） eg. "core-dump" matchs "core dump", "coredump" and "core-dump", but NOT match "dump core".
 ```